 Also, see the “Confucius and Christ: Conflict, Compromise or Communication,” the 2014 spring issue of ChinaSource Quarterly.

 Image credit: Confucius by Troy Kasper Photography via Flickr.

 I’Ching Thomas is a Malaysian Chinese whose present sojourn is in Singapore.
-She’s an aspiring Sinologist who wears three hats: Operation Mobilisation’s International Director of Leadership Development, wife to a New Testament professor, and mom to a third-grader.
-She moonlights as an apologist and a writer in all things related.
-Her first …View Full Bio
+She’s an aspiring Sinologist who wears three hats: Operation Mobilisation’s International Director of Leadership Development, wife to a New Testament professor, and mom to a middle-schooler.
+She moonlights as an apologist and a writer in all things related. …View Full Bio

 Are you enjoying a cup of good coffee or fragrant tea while reading the latest ChinaSource post?
 Consider donating the cost of that “cuppa” to support our content so we can continue to serve you with the latest on Christianity in China.